There are many different types of software for additive manufacturing, and it can be tough to decide which one is the correct one for you.

 - Needs improvements in revision-control

 It’s fantastic for complicated and huge tasks like the auto or aerospace sector since it provides a suitable method of managing and controlling significant volumes of models.
-However, it is less suitable for small projects.
+However, it is less suitable for small projects because of high licensing and maintenance costs.

 5. Materialise Magics